Alexander-Cidbal/RZK-Flame-Spark-Bloom/README.md

 ### Hardware
 - **16 Mechanical Switches:** Used for finger drumming and live performance.
 I chose mechanical key switches (Cherry MX style) for that tactile clicky sensation and durability.
 - **8 Potentiometers:** For real-time control of effects, volume, and parameters.
-- **4 Encoders:** Endless rotary encoders for ADSR control, menu navigation, and fine-tuning values.
+- **4 Encoders:** Endless rotary encoders with switch for ADSR control, menu navigation, and fine-tuning values.
-- **3 Joysticks:** Why not make it fun and expressive?
-Map values to X and Y axes to manipulate effects while playing live.
+- **4 Joysticks:** Why not make it fun and expressive?
+Map values to X and Y axes to manipulate effects while playing live, plus one swith per each.
-- **9 Function Buttons:** System controls including "Save", "Open", "Undo", "Quantize", and Shift shortcuts.
+- **8 Function Buttons:** System controls including "Spark", "Shift", and shortcuts.

 ### Software (Planned)
+- **USB-MIDI output** Use it as a powerful and expressive MIDI controller for live performance or studio sessions.
-- **Sample Playback:** Low latency triggering from SD card.
+- **Sample Playback:** Low latency triggering from SD card and RAM.
 - **Sequencer:** Step sequencer and live recording.
 - **Effects:** Reverb, Delay, and Bitcrusher implementation.